Turkish Naval Forces: Bayraktar TB2 UCAV

+The Bayraktar TB2 is one of the primary unmanned combat aerial vehicles (UCAVs) operated by the Turkish Naval Forces for intelligence, surveillance, reconnaissance (ISR), maritime patrol and precision strike missions.
+Naval TB2 operations are integrated into Turkey's broader unmanned naval aviation doctrine alongside the amphibious assault ship and other indigenous UAV systems.

+The platform has been used in maritime reconnaissance, target acquisition and naval exercise scenarios in the Aegean Sea, Eastern Mediterranean and Black Sea regions.

 Bayraktar TB3 UCAV

 A Baykar Bayraktar TB3 UCAV on the flight deck of TCG Anadolu (L-400) in Istanbul, April 17, 2023.

 In February 2021, chairman of the Presidency of Defense Industries (SSB) Ismail Demir made public a new type of UAV being developed by Baykar that is planned to be stationed to Turkey's first drone-carrying amphibious assault ship, TCG Anadolu.
 The new aircraft being developed is a naval version of the Bayraktar TB2 equipped with a local engine developed by TEI.
 According to the initial plans the ship was expected to be equipped with F-35B fighter jets but following the removal of Turkey from the procurement program, the vessel got into a modification process to be able to accommodate UAVs.
 Mr. Demir stated that between 30 and 50 folding-winged Bayraktar TB3 UAVs will be able to land and take off using the deck of Anadolu.

 On November 19, 2024, a Baykar Bayraktar TB3 UCAV successfully took-off from the flight deck of TCG Anadolu and landed on the ship.
 It was the first time a fixed-wing unmanned aircraft of this size and class had successfully landed on a short-runway landing helicopter dock, without the use of an arresting gear.